 All reports for the Building Materials Exemption Certificates that were valid during the previous year are due no later than May 31 of the following year.
-For valid 2014 certificates, reports are due no later than May 31, 2015.
-However, because that date falls on a Sunday, the deadline to file defaults to the following business day, Monday, June 1, 2015.
+For valid 2015 certificates, reports are due no later than May 31, 2016.

-You will need the identification number you used to register for your Building Materials Exemption Certificate, which is your Federal Employer Identification Number (FEIN), Social Security Number (SSN), or Applicant Identification Number.
-You will need to report the value of the building materials purchased with each of your certificates during calendar year 2014.
+You need the identification number you used to register for your Building Materials Exemption Certificate, which is your Federal Employer Identification Number (FEIN), Social Security Number (SSN), or Applicant Identification Number.
+You need to report the value of the building materials purchased with each of your certificates during calendar year 2015.

 Public Act 98-0109, effective July 25, 2013, mandates that Building Materials Exemption Certificate holders report their project-related tax exempt purchases for each Enterprise Zone, River Edge Redevelopment Zone, or High Impact Business project by May 31 of the following year.

 Each certificate is good for no more than two years from the date of issuance.
 Each certificate’s expiration date is identified on the certificate.

 If you make a mistake or need to correct a report that you already filed, you must submit an entirely new report for all of your certificates again, even the ones that were correctly filed the first time.
 Please log into your account and file a new report.
 This new report will completely replace your earlier submissions.

 The reporting application will provide a list of all certificates issued for your identification number that were active at some point during the calendar year of the report.
 You must report purchases for each project under the certificate number for that project.